Skip to main content

 A supplier is a seller of that product.

-• Apple makes their collection of different products, and they sell their own products.
-So Apple is both a brand and a supplier.
+• Apple makes a collection of different products and sells them on their own.
+So, Apple is both a brand and a supplier.

-• ADI does not make any products, but they do sell (distribute) a bunch of products they buy direct from these manufacturers.
-ADI is not a brand, but is a supplier
+• ADI does not manufacture products, but it does sell (distribute) a variety of products that it buys directly from the manufacturers.
+So, ADI is not a brand but a supplier.

-Remember: A brand can also be a supplier of that product.
+A brand can also be a supplier of the product.

 Did this answer your question?